henryoier/leetcode/Leetcode Log.md

 142_LinkedListCycle 1Y
 The same as the previous problem, for the faster method, when the speed 2 meed speed 1, make a new speed1 from head, they will meet at the begining of the cycle.

+143_ReorderList 1Y
+If not in_place use a vector to do it.
+If in_place, find the middle of the linkedlist and reverse the later half, and finally merge.